 This constitutes a large group of malignancies arising from various organs or tissues.
 The organ-specific malignancies include Wilms tumor from kidney, hepatoblastoma from the liver, and retinoblastoma from the eye.
 The sarcomas can arise from either soft tissues or bones.
 Soft tissue sarcomas can arise from various locations.

 How to Investigate Pediatric Malignancies?

-The leukemias are diagnosed by bone marrow aspiration/biopsy.
+- The leukemias are diagnosed by bone marrow aspiration or biopsy.

 The Concept of Multimodality Therapy:

-Majority of the chemotherapy drugs are given intravenous (IV), while some are given orally also.
+- Majority of the chemotherapy drugs are given intravenously (IV), while some are given orally also.

 Principles of Radiation Therapy

 The principles of radiation therapy are as follows: